psongpin/eslint-prettier-basic-setup/README.md

   - Would you like to install them now with npm? **Yes**

 - It will generate a `.eslintrc.json` file with some initial configs.
 I prefer to rename my file with `.eslintrc` as preference.
+- Run `npm install --save-dev babel-eslint` then set `"parser": "babel-eslint",` in the `.eslintrc.json/.eslintrc` file.
 - Add `"airbnb/hooks"` in `extends` property in `.eslintrc.json/.eslintrc`to make react hooks linting rules work.
 - Add this rule in the `.eslintrc.json/.eslintrc` file.
 This will allow React JSX format in JS files:
 ```